Visiting Lark Quarry safely

 Although not as remote as other Central West Queensland parks, unexpected rain and associated flooding can cut road access.
 We strongly suggest you take the following:

-- Adequate water, food and emergency supplies.
-Carry at least seven litres of water per person per day and enough emergency food and water for at least seven days in case of stranding.
+• Adequate water, food and emergency supplies.
+Carry at least 7 litres of water per person per day and enough emergency food and water for at a week in case of stranding.

-- Extra fuel and vehicle repairs.
+• Extra fuel and vehicle repairs.
 Frequent low gear and four-wheel-drive travel will use fuel more quickly.
-You should also bring a vehicle repair kit, extra spare tyres, oil and engine coolant.
+You should also bring extra spare tyres, oil and engine coolant and vehicle recovery gear.

-- Fuel stove.
-No fires are permitted in Lark Quarry Conservation Park.
+• Fuel stove.
+Fires are not permitted in Lark Quarry Conservation Park.

 Opening hours